Obot-Labs/BatchMenu/README.md

 # BatchMenu
-A simple batch script tool with a user interface to select
+A simple batch script tool with a numbered menu as user interface to select between several useful commands.